County road crews hustle to patch storm damage

 The county hasn't had a comprehensive striping program for about four years.
 The new truck is expected to help get that restarted.

-Tuesday night's storm was scheduled to be quick and cold, said meteorologist Diana Henderson of the National Weather Service.
+Tuesday night's storm was scheduled to be quick and cold, said meteorologist Diana Henderson from the National Weather Service.

-Rainfall totals were expected to be fairly light, with about an inch or so at most through today, she said.
+Rainfall totals were expected to be fairly light, with about an inch or so at most through Wednesday, Henderson said.

 Skies should be dry Thursday and Friday.
-Rain is possible Saturday but it should be dry Sunday.
+Rain is possible on Saturday but it should be dry again on Sunday.

 You can reach Staff Writer Randi Rossmann at 521-5412 or firstname.lastname@example.org.